raison00/Design-Resources/README.md

 ## Search, Sort, Filter, and Findability
 * [How to craft a kickass filtering UX](https://uxdesign.cc/crafting-a-kickass-filtering-ux-beea1798d64b): Filters are a great tool to narrow down high volumes of content and to surface the most relevant results.
 How do we make sure they are helpful rather than confusing?
+* [Front End Concerns When Implementing Faceted Search – Part 1 ](https://articles.uie.com/faceted_search2/): “A common mistake that people make when trying to design something completely foolproof is to underestimate the ingenuity of complete fools.”
+Douglas Adams
+* [Front End Concerns When Implementing Faceted Search – Part 2](https://articles.uie.com/faceted_search2part2/): The Search Box raises significant design challenges for application developers.
+The designer of a faceted search system must make a number of choices about how the search box behaves.
 * [How To Improve Advanced Search UX](https://uxplanet.org/how-to-improve-advanced-search-ux-450df698004c): Advanced search is a way to find something from a large list of items by specifying a criteria including multiple parameters.
 * [Defining Helpful Filter Categories and Values for Better UX](https://www.nngroup.com/articles/filter-categories-values/):  For a useful faceted search, develop filter categories and filter values that are appropriate, predictable, free of jargon, and prioritized.
 * [Table Filter](https://ui-patterns.com/patterns/TableFilter): The user needs to categorically filter the data displayed in tables by the columns.